-- paths may not be located in the riparian edge, except boardwalks and piers. - (2) Landscape.
+(2) Landscape.
 Any existing, established vegetation, may be maintained.
-See 660-67 for existing tree regulations.
-The riparian edge must be landscaped with native or naturalized shrubs, grasses, and other ground level vegetation per 660-68 and appropriate, acclimated, and conducive to being located at the water's edge.
+See 660-73 of the zoning ordinance for existing tree regulations.
+The riparian edge must be landscaped with native or naturalized shrubs, grasses, and other ground level vegetation per 660-74 of the zoning ordinance and appropriate, acclimated, and conducive to being located at the water's edge.